trueos/trueos-docs/trueos-handbook/preinstall.rst

 there is either a free partition or an area of free space to use.
 For example, if the system is currently running a Windows operating system, it usually occupies the entire hard drive.
-The partition with the current operating system will need to shrink to make room to install
+The partition with the current operating system needs to shrink to make room to install
 |trueos|.
-Shrinking is an operation that retains the current operating
+Shrinking is an operation which retains the current operating
 system while reducing the size of its partition.
 This section demonstrates how to create free space within Windows 10.